What Happens to Your Mortgage if Your Home Insurance Is Canceled?

 High-Risk Property

-If your home is considered high-risk due to factors like its location in a flood-prone area or a history of frequent claims, your insurer may cancel your policy.
+If your home is considered high-risk due to factors like being located in a flood-prone area or a history of frequent claims, your insurer may cancel your policy.

 houseRebuild icon

-Not meeting the insurer's requirements or failing to make necessary repairs to address safety hazards can lead to policy cancellation.
+Not meeting your insurer's requirements or failing to make necessary repairs to address safety hazards can lead to policy cancellation.

 financialPlanning icon